eniwbola/ComplexSys530/project_des2.md

 **_Interaction Topology_**

 _Description of the topology of who interacts with whom in the system.
 Perfectly mixed?
 Spatial proximity?
 Along a network?
 CA neighborhood?_
-As descride in the model description.
-E inbitotry neruons will be connected to every other neuron in the network while the excitatory neurons will be connected only to its neighbors within a certain radius.
+As described in the model description The inhibitory and excitatory neurons will be distributed uniformly over the square lattice.
+Inhibitry neurons will be connected to every other neuron in the network while the excitatory neurons will be connected only to its neighbors within a certain radius.
 This means that the exciatory neurons will be connected to about 4 times as many excitatory neurons as inhibitory neurons.
-I will then introduce attractors by increasing the synaptic strength of neurons within a specific region.
+I will then introduce attractors by increasing the synaptic strength of  connections within a specific region.

 **_Action Sequence_**

 _What does an agent, cell, etc. do on a given turn?
 Provide a step-by-step description of what happens on a given turn for each part of your model_

 1. Sum all input currents
-2. calculate change in voltage
+2. calculate change in voltage/other parameters
 3. add input to neightbors

 &nbsp;